mrudul03/restful-services/RESTful-API-BestPractices.md

 # What makes a good RESTful API
 * Follows Robustness principle which says “Follow a general principle of robustness: be conservative in what you do, be liberal in what you accept from others."
-* An API is a developer's UI - just like any UI, it's important to ensure the user's experience is thought out carefully!
+* An API is a developer's UI - just like any UI, it's important to ensure the user's experience is thought out carefully
 * An API is only as good as its documentation.
-The documents should be easy to find and publically accessible.
+The documents should be easy to find and publically accessible
 * Provides support for backward compatibility or versioning
 * Does not expose internal domain object structures or database entity as resource representations